 Antenatal depression and postnatal depression: what are they?

-But with antenatal and postnatal depression, the emotional changes last longer than two weeks and stop you from doing things you need or want to do in your daily life.
+Antenatal depression and postnatal depression are serious, negative emotional changes that last longer than 2 weeks and stop you from doing things you need or want to do in your daily life.

 You might hear antenatal and postnatal depression referred to together as perinatal depression.